Blackest Crow – Chord Backup On Fiddle

 This is recommended for students in Module 2.6 or higher.

-Full content for this lesson (all learning chunks, sheet music, audio, and chord progressions) is available to All-access subscribers.
-But you can learn this NOW with a free two-week trial subscription.
-Sign up here. 🎻
+Full content for this lesson (all learning chunks, video loops, sheet music, audio and supplemental video) is available with a paid subscription.
+But you can use it NOW with a Free Two-week Trial Subscription.

 - Learn the melody on fiddle and/or voice